russross/blackfriday/README.md

     you can include the raw XML in the document (before the `{backmatter}`).
     Also see **XML references**.

+    Once a citation has been defined (i.e. the reference anchor is known to mmark) you can use @RFC2535 is a shortcut for the citation.

 *  **Captions**, table and figure/code block captions.
 For tables add the string `Table: caption text` after the table, this will be rendered as an caption.
 For code blocks you'll need to use `Figure: `